S4 Capital (LON:SFOR) Shares Up 14.6% on Insider Buying Activity

-Specifically, insider Wesley ter Haar bought 164,583 shares of the firm’s stock in a transaction that occurred on Wednesday, October 1st.
-The stock was acquired at an average cost of GBX 23 per share, with a total value of £37,854.09.
+Specifically, insider Wesley ter Haar purchased 164,583 shares of S4 Capital stock in a transaction on Wednesday, October 1st.
+The stock was bought at an average price of GBX 23 per share, with a total value of £37,854.09.

 Wall Street Analysts Forecast Growth

-A number of equities analysts have recently weighed in on the company.
-Deutsche Bank Aktiengesellschaft lowered their target price on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating on the stock in a research report on Monday, September 15th.
-Jefferies Financial Group lowered their price objective on shares of S4 Capital from GBX 55 to GBX 45 and set a “buy” rating on the stock in a report on Tuesday, September 9th.
-Finally, Peel Hunt decreased their target price on shares of S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a research report on Monday, September 15th.
-One equities research analyst has rated the stock with a Buy rating and two have issued a Hold rating to the company’s stock.
-Based on data from MarketBeat.com, S4 Capital currently has a consensus rating of “Hold” and a consensus target price of GBX 32.
+Several equities research analysts recently weighed in on the company.
+Jefferies Financial Group reduced their target price on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating for the company in a report on Tuesday, September 9th.
+Peel Hunt dropped their price target on shares of S4 Capital from GBX 30 to GBX 25 and set a “hold” rating on the stock in a research report on Monday, September 15th.
+Finally, Deutsche Bank Aktiengesellschaft reduced their price objective on shares of S4 Capital from GBX 32 to GBX 26 and set a “hold” rating for the company in a research note on Monday, September 15th.
+One equities research analyst has rated the stock with a Buy rating and two have issued a Hold rating to the company.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus target price of GBX 32.

-S4 Capital (LON:SFOR – Get Free Report) last issued its quarterly earnings data on Monday, September 15th.
+S4 Capital (LON:SFOR – Get Free Report) last announced its quarterly earnings data on Monday, September 15th.
 The company reported GBX 0.20 earnings per share (EPS) for the quarter.
-On average, equities research analysts predict that S4 Capital plc will post 6.6098807 earnings per share for the current year.
+Sell-side analysts expect that S4 Capital plc will post 6.6098807 earnings per share for the current year.

 About S4 Capital